hershsam/CloQk-Synchronization/README.md

 # Usage
 The 2 programs implement the synchronization protocol for a network with 2 nodes and 3 nodes.

 The inputs for both programs are in the parameters files.
-The input variables are the frequency of the qubit and the time delay used in the simulation.
+The input variables are $\omega$ and $\Delta$, the time delay used in the simulation.

 The number of iterations can also be varied.
 Since the program works on the principle of sampling probability distributions, increasing the number of iterations gives more accurate results.